Skip to content

 • The OTE zone sits between the 62% and 79% Fibonacci retracement of a confirmed structural swing

-• The highest-probability OTE setups include an FVG or order block within the zone
+• The best OTE setups have confluence: order blocks, fair value gaps, or liquidity targets within the zone

 • Stop-loss always goes beyond the swing origin — if that level breaks, the entire thesis is invalid